Secondigliano: 20th Century

 In the post-war period, Secondigliano underwent a profound transformation of its urban fabric, driven by intense private and public construction activity.
 With the completion of the grid-like residential settlement adjacent to Via De Pinedo, numerous public housing projects were developed in the 1950s and 1960s.
-Among the most notable residential complexes built during this period were the Rione Berlingieri and the Rione INA Casa along Corso Secondigliano towards Scampia.
+Among the most notable residential complexes built during this period were the Rione Berlingieri and the Rione INA-Casa along Corso Secondigliano towards Scampia.
 Later, following the approval of Law No. 167 of April 18, 1962, the northwestern area of Secondigliano saw the development of a working-class district that would eventually become part of the Scampia administrative division and later an independent district.

 During the 1960s and 1970s, significant urban expansion occurred, often exceeding the provisions of the existing regulatory plan.
 Some areas adjacent to the historic center saw unauthorized construction, such as the Rione Kennedy and, later, certain zones near Corso Italia, in violation of the 1972 zoning plan.

 In 1976, Secondigliano was included in the Piano delle Periferie (Periphery Plan), an urban intervention program affecting the entire northern belt of Naples.
 This plan was later revised and expanded through the Programma Straordinario di Edilizia Residenziale (PSER, Extraordinary Residential Building Program), developed in response to the 1980 Irpinia earthquake.
 Despite certain challenges, including management issues and architectural inconsistencies, these initiatives represented an initial attempt at urban modernization, aligning with the principles of Third-Generation Urban Planning.

 During the 1980s and 1990s, urban interventions focused on the redevelopment of the Censi area through conservation efforts, completion projects, and building replacements.
 Additionally, a new working-class neighborhood, Rione dei Fiori, was established, hosting key administrative functions such as the municipal office, the local health authority (ASL), and the headquarters of the municipal police.
 These initiatives contributed to the progressive urban regeneration of Secondigliano, shaping the district's long-term development.

 In 1973, the Claudio Villa club was inaugurated on Corso Secondigliano, with the presence of the renowned singer and actor himself.

 Most of the buildings in the district date back to the 1970s and 1980s, following the first major wave of urbanization that began in the 1950s.
 The district's design also saw contributions from the organic architect Piero Maria Lugli.

 Palazzo dei Baroni Carbonelli di Letino, Secondigliano, Naples.

-Verywell known was the Secondigliano tragedy, on 23 January 1996, when 11 people died.
+Very well known was the Secondigliano tragedy, on 23 January 1996, when 11 people died.

 Transport

 The Secondigliano neighborhood is served by the Tangenziale di Napoli via the exit of the same name.
-The main thoroughfare of the neighborhood is Corso Secondigliano (formerly part of SS 7 bis), which connects Piazza Giuseppe Di Vittorio with the hinterland.
+The main thoroughfare of the neighborhood is Corso Secondigliano, which connects Piazza Giuseppe Di Vittorio with the hinterland.
 Between 1882 and 1959, this artery hosted the tracks of the Naples-Aversa/Giugliano tramway, managed by the Société Anonyme des Tramways Provinciaux (SATP).
 Additionally, the area was served by a terminal for the so-called Capodimonte trams from 1907 to 1960, and by the Secondigliano station of the lower Alifana railway from 1913 to 1976.